EricZinda/Perplexity/backlog.md

                         - regression
                     - (fixed) "sandwich for lunch" was missing test, was broken
                         - ESLConcept("lunch").entails(context, state, ESLConcept("course")) is failing
+                    - (fixed) "vegetables" --> Host: I'm sorry, we don't serve that here.
+Get the menu to see what is available.
+                        - add vegetables as a class of thing?
+                        - Model ingredients?
+                            - Add concepts that could be ingredients and mark them as ingredients
+                            - allow concepts to have other concepts and answer it properly in _have_v_1_fact_check
+                        - (go this way) Just give an error message that doesn't say "we don't have it".
+Something like "you can't order that here", which is true for "vegetables"

             - Create a virtual model where:
                 - return True for handles_noun for all words
                     - fail in match_all_n_concepts if it isn't a food